We call our nationally consistent approach to working with children younger than 9 and their families the early childhood approach.

 You will hear us use different terms including development concerns, developmental delay or disability.

-When we talk about developmental concerns we mean that there are delays in your child’s development that don’t fully meet our definition of developmental delay.
+When we talk about developmental concerns we mean there are delays in your child’s development that don’t fully meet our definition of developmental delay.

 These delays may impact the everyday activities your child can do when compared with children of the same age.
 But it may be unclear if support is required from a team of professionals or for more than 12 months.